 What is the Right of First Refusal and What Does This Mean for Commercial Tenants?

-Let’s use the following examples.
+Let’s use the following example.
 A neighboring commercial space becomes available and the landlord decides to list the property for lease, if the tenant has ROFR, the landlord is required to present the offer to the tenant first and establish a set period of time to accept or decline the space.
 If the tenant accepts the deal, they take on the same rates and terms that were negotiated by the other party.
+The tenant is not obligated to take the available space, it is a negotiated option within their lease agreement.

 If the tenant negotiated an ongoing ROFR, it helps them to secure a long-term deal and the chance to re-negotiate without going through the process of negotiation.
 In cases where a third-party negotiates with the landlord about a lease agreement, the tenant can actually refuse the third-party offer and accept the negotiated lease for themselves.

-Finally, the ROFR addendum gives the tenant some leverage ability in the commercial lease agreement where they might otherwise perceive they are the underdog in the tenant-landlord relationship.
+Finally, the ROFR clause gives the tenant some leverage ability in the commercial lease agreement where they might otherwise perceive they are the underdog in the tenant-landlord relationship.

 Negotiating the right of first refusal can be extremely complicated.
 Reach out to one of our commercial real estate listing agents to help you find commercial real estate property for sale or lease in the Cedar Rapids Metro area and to assist in negotiating terms that make sense for your business operations.